joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

 #### Setup Storage Account

-The Storage account is where your application will be placed; it uses blobs; depending on the importance of your application deployments, you may want to go for geo-replication etc, but in this example, I will be going with a locally redundant, StorageV2 general-purpose account.
+The Storage account is where your application will be placed; it uses blobs; depending on the importance of your application deployments, you may want to go for geo-replication etc., but in this example, I will be going with a locally redundant, StorageV2 general-purpose account.

  1. Open the [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal")
  2. Click on **+ Create a Resource**